cellgeni/validate-hierarchy/README.md

 # Track Reprocessing

-A CLI tool for managing and tracking reprocessing datasets with support for database operations and iRODS collection validation.
+A CLI tool for managing and tracking reprocessed datasets with support for database operations and iRODS collection validation.

 ## Overview